Nickthecan/Nickthecan/README.md

   - Digital Garden: A mobile app for tracking expenses with a interesting twist by nurturing a virtual tree
   - Bronco Hacks Application Portal: An Application Portal Website for my School's Computer Science Society club's Hackathon
 - 🌱 I’m currently learning
-  - Big Data Analytics and Cloud Computing
-  - Operating Systems
-  - Parallel Processing
+  - Software Engineering
-  - Cryptography and Network Security
+  - Seminar Papers for College

 <!--
 **Nickthecan/Nickthecan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.